crs4/life_monitor/lm_wft_best_practices_github_app.md

 settings](https://api.lifemonitor.eu/profile?currentView=githubSettingsTab), the
 LifeMonitor GitHub app looks for a configuration file called `lifemonitor.yaml` at the base of the repository.
-In that file you can customize the behaviour of the bot for the specific repository; naturally the settings in the file override the global settings in the LM web app.
+In that file you can customize the behaviour of the bot for the specific repository; settings in the file override the global settings in the LifeMonitor web app.

 You can see a full example configuration file here: [`lifemonitor.yaml`](./lifemonitor.yaml).